owoshch/owoshch.github.io/about.md

 ---

-I'm a Bachelor's Degree Radio Engineering Student.

-In August, 2017 I took a gap year at Moscow Institute of Physics and Technhology and went for a one-year software engineering internship in Cisco, San Jose, California.

-I will be in the U.S. up to August, 2018.
-From September, 2018 I'm in Moscow.
-If you are interested in hiring me for an internship or being my PhD advisor, dm me.
+I'm graduating in Summer 2019 with Bachelor’s	Degree in applied	mathematics and	physics	from the Department	of Radio	 Engineering and Cybernetics at Moscow Institute of Physics and Technology.

+I'm natural language processing enthusiast seeking for new opportunities.
+If you feel like I would be a good match for your team, you can contact me any time via links below.

+I'm open for Masters or Phd opportunities in 2019.

+### Currect occupation:
+Cisco AI group, San Jose, California.
+Up to August, 2018

 ### Contact me